-As the name said Discovering New Species consist in discover New Species of Insects.
+As the name said Discovering New Species consist in discovering New Species of Insects.

 At Wired Amazon, in the Peruvian Amazon rainforest of Tambopata, Madre de Dios - Peru we’re working with 4 groups or Taxonomic Families; Arctiinae or Tiger Moths, Cicadellidae or Leaf Hoppers, Membracidae or Treehoppers and Ichneumonidae or Scorpion Wasps.
 The project is based on Citizen Science making all guests from Refugio Amazonas jungle lodge involved.

 We use several different types of traps like yellow buckets traps, malaise and light traps to collect the insects inside the families we’re studying.
 The collected insects are analyzed, classified and processed in our Open Lab to send them with their specific specialist to finally know if we have or not a new species.

 After the first process inside the lodge, we send the samples to the Natural History Museum in Lima.
 There, the tiger's moth specialist Juan Grados classified the specimen within physical feathers, genitalia analysis, and genetic tools.
 He sends the specimens, apart from Tiger Moths, to their specialists around America.

 To get the Genetic support we’re using a technique known as Barcoding, for this we’re working with Guelph University located in Ontario Canada because they’re running a massive international project called Bold that means “Barcode of Life Database”.